 One of the drawbacks of conventional streamlines is the lack of flow orientation (upstream vs. downstream direction) depicted in a still image.
 Our system incorporates an oriented streamline implementation.
 Oriented streamlines convey the downstream direction of the flow by varying the opacity as a function of particle trace evolution.
 In other words, the further downstream an integration path is traced, the higher the opacity of the streamline.
-This can be implemented by giving the streamlines a finite width, either automatically or through user-defined parameters, and using semi-transparent polygons in order to depict an oriented streamline (Figure 7, middle-left).
+This can be implemented by giving the streamlines a finite width, either automatically or through user-defined parameters, and using semi-transparent polygons in order to depict an oriented streamline (Figure 5, middle-left).
 Arrow heads could also be used to achieve the same effect.
 However, arrow head glyphs can more easily lead to visual clutter without careful treatment.
-The result is similar to that of OLIC (Oriented Line Integral Convolution) [28, 29].
+The result is similar to that of OLIC (Oriented Line Integral Convolution) [21, 22].
 One important difference is that OLIC is based on a traditionally slower approach derived from LIC and OLIC is more applicable to 2D flow rather than 3D.

 For the case of unsteady flow, drawing a continuous particle path using only a single time step can be considered misleading.
 This is because no particle actually traces such a path.
-For the case of slices and surfaces, the visualization becomes even more problematic because a component of the vector field is taken away, namely that component orthogonal to the slice or surface, absent after a http://www.VRVis.at/ar3/pr2/VisSym04/
+For the case of slices and surfaces, the visualization becomes even more problematic because a component of the vector field is taken away, namely that component orthogonal to the slice or surface, absent after a projection onto the slice or surface.
+One approach to handling this is through the use of streamlets (short streamlines) as illustrated in Figure 5 middle-right.